Deepansharora27/Deepansharora27/README.md

 ### Thanks for Stopping By !!

-I am a Final Year Student Pursuing my Majors in Computer Science from Manav Rachna International University , Faridabad 👨‍🎓 .
+I am Deepanshu Pursuing my Master's in Computer Science .
 I am passionate about a Variety of Domains in Computer Science including **Cloud Computing , Full Stack Web Development** I also love to constantly explore new technologies and leveraging them to solve real world problems .
 Currently , I am exploring the Depth Of Web Development 👨🏻‍💻 Using the MERN Stack and Parallely amping up my Data Structure and Algorithm Skills.

 - 🔭 I’m currently exploring Full Stack Web Development Using the MERN Stack